 What exactly does the "same as cash" part of this deal mean?
 In effect, the retailer is willing to provide a short-term loan and, for the term of the "same as cash" period, is prepared to charge no interest and demand no payments.
 As long as the customer pays for the product within the 90-day time period, the loan will be entirely interest-free.
 As far as the retailer is concerned, for those 90 days it's the same as if the customer paid cash in a single payment, or "same as cash."

 Retailers may be eager to let customers take advantage of these loan offers, even if the customers have a bad credit history.
 They can be used to stimulate sales in during seasonal lulls, such as the period after Christmas when consumers are reluctant to spend.

 If you don't pay off your purchase completely by the end of the 90 days, you'll owe every penny of that interest all the way back to day one.
 The same usually holds true if you miss a payment, or are late on a payment.
 Interest rates for these arrangements can easily reach 20 to 25 percent, though they're capped in some states.

-The pros and cons of "same as cash" offers are relatively straightforward.
+The pros and cons of "90 days same as cash" offers are relatively straightforward.
 If you're disciplined enough to pay off the total before the end of the 90 days, you won't be penalized.
-In a pinch, you could even use your regular credit card -- with its much lower interest rate -- to pay off any outstanding balance.
+In a pinch, you could even use your regular credit card – with its much lower interest rate – to pay off any outstanding balance.
 In that case, the purchase genuinely is "the same as cash."

-A Few Examples
+Seeing a Few Examples

-If you're awaiting a lump sum of cash -- a tax refund, for example, or the maturation of a CD -- a 90-day "same as cash" offer can be ideal.
-You'll have the use of your purchase immediately, and can pay it off when you receive the funds.
+If you're awaiting a lump sum of cash – a tax refund, for example, or the maturation of a CD – a "90 days same as cash" offer can be ideal.
+You'll have the use of your purchase immediately and can pay it off when you receive the funds.
 If you have enough money in your bank or enough room on your credit cards to support the purchase, a 90-day offer lets you avoid interest and retain the use of your funds for other purposes.